kaankutan/django-qstash/README.md

 - `cron` is the cron schedule to run the task.
 Use [contrab.guru](https://crontab.guru/) for writing the cron format.

 ## Store Task Results (Optional)

+Retain the results of background tasks in the database with clear-out functionality.

 In `django_qstash.results.models` we have the `TaskResult` model class that can be used to track async task results.
-These entries are created via webhooks.
+These entries are created via the django-qstash webhook view handler (`qstash_webhook_view`).

 To install it, just add `django_qstash.results` to your `INSTALLED_APPS` setting.